A helping hand with depression. A husband’s point of view.

 A helping hand with depression: a husband’s perspective.

-I would like to dedicate Depression – helping hand article to my dear wife, M, who has fallen under the spell of anxiety and depression multiple times in her life, due to past childhood trauma and a recently diagnosed chronic illness.
+I would like to dedicate a helping hand with depression article to my dear wife, M, who has fallen under the spell of anxiety and depression multiple times in her life, due to past childhood trauma and a recently diagnosed chronic illness.

 M, thank you for allowing me to help you in difficult times.
 I wasn’t always as patient as I should be.
 I am grateful for your patience and understanding.
 Thank you for tolerating me and your support during my downtime whilst you were recovering.

 I wiped your tears, I sheltered you with my arms, I said these words which made you feel safe.
 “Darling, you can always rely on me, I will always be here for you.
 No amount of anxiety will push me away.
 I love you!”

 My friends and Worry Head supporters.
 You’re either here because you are supporting a loved one who is struggling with depression and you want to find a way to help, or because you are yourself suffering from anxiety and depression and are looking for some support.